 Seems this lure was so good it could only be purchased by "phoning this number now".

 There were a couple of things about this lure that were a genuine worry.
 First, I do not know too many spots around New Zealand where freshwater bass can be found in any numbers.
 The population of fresh water Bass in NZ is pretty reliably estimated to be just about exactly zero, with a margin of error of 0%.

 Second is the general notion of a 'new' lure.

 Brand new truly unique lures are pretty hard to come by, in fact most are really just a variation on a theme.

 All manner of modern lures have their origins in products turned out over hundreds and hundreds of years.

-In Fiji, they have been using the central stem of a sago type palm as a lure for open sea pelagic fish for hundreds of years.
+In Fiji, (and other Pacific Islands) they have been using the central stem of a sago type palm as a lure for open sea pelagic fish for hundreds of years.
 The core of the palm is cut into 20cm lengths.
 A solid head of around 5cm is left, and the tail section is flayed to produce a skirt.
 In principle the lure is no different to modern skirted lures.
 The old ones still work.

 The ubiquitous plastic jig with it's double claw hooks screwed into the back has been around for hundreds of years.
 I have one made by early New Zealanders.
 It is at least 300 years ago.

 The metal jigs now popular in this country are all based on what has gone before.
 These types of jigs have been in use in most parts of the world for hundreds of years and longer.
 Bibbed lures, surface popping lures, flies, flasher rigs, etc., all can be traced back centuries and more.